9 Important Garage Wall Studs Facts [Updated for 2024]!

 Wood studs can use either softwood or hardwood.
 The difference between softwood and hardwood refers to the level of hardness, as measured on the Janka Hardness Scale

-Hardwood comes from deciduous trees, which are slow growing.
-The wood is dense, heavy and hard.
-Hardwood is used for applications like flooring, decking and making furniture.
+Hardwood comes from slow-growing deciduous trees.
+The wood is dense, heavy, and hard.
+Hardwood is used for applications like flooring, decking, and making furniture.

 The acronym SPF stands for Spruce-Pine-Fir, the three most popular types of softwood used to make 2X4 studs.